rsharmaofficial/text-to-sql/Lab4.md

-# 🧪 LAB 4 — Deploying the Application & Testing
+#  LAB 4:Deploying the Application & Testing

 ## Overview

-In this lab, you will prepare the application code files, create the deployment package, deploy it to Azure App Service using Azure CLI, and then test the complete end-to-end solution by asking natural language questions through the web interface.
+In this lab, you will prepare the application code files, create the deployment package, deploy it to Azure App Service using the Azure CLI, and then test the complete end-to-end solution by asking natural-language questions through the web interface.

 ## Objectives
 - Review and understand the application code